 Four years have passed and thanks to the doctor’s diligence, we’ve been able to avoid the cardio catheterization.
 But now it’s recommended once more.
 This time without hesitation we say yes.
 We need these answers.
 Our doctor explained that this will allow him to fully see the function of Rich’s heart, arteries and veins, as well as take a look at his lungs and how they are interacting with the heart.
 Answers.
 It will give us the answers he needs to diagnose any heart disease instead of the “probably” we have now.
 Therapy, meds and lifestyle changes will be clear.
 We agree.
 The time has come.
 Let’s fix this!

 It has been a long week waiting for the insurance approval.
 On June 6th, instead of the cardio rehab we had been scheduled for, we’ll be at NSUH for the angiogram and the answers we seek.
-In the meantime, I watch this very odd rhythm…the rise and fall of his chest … and I know that watching is certainly not as difficult as this breathing is to him, but it feels awfully close.
+In the meantime, I watch this very odd rhythm…the rise and fall of his chest with a hiccup in between … and I know that watching is not as difficult as this breathing is to him, but it feels awfully close.